Here's what made it into the Inflation Reduction Act and what got cut

-WASHINGTON — It's nowhere near the $4 trillion proposal President Joe Biden first launched to rebuild America's public infrastructure and family support systems but the compromise package of inflation-fighting health care, climate change and deficit reduction strategies appears on track toward Senate votes this weekend.
+WASHINGTON — Not as robust as the proposal President Joe Biden once envisioned to rebuild America's public infrastructure and family support systems, the Democrats' compromise of health care, climate change and deficit-reduction strategies is still a substantial undertaking.

-The estimated $740 billion proposal, struck by two top negotiators, Senate Majority Leader Chuck Schumer and holdout Sen. Joe Manchin, the conservative West Virginia Democrat, includes some hard-fought party priorities.
-But the final touches came this week from Sen. Kyrsten Sinema, D-Ariz., who put her handiwork on the latest revisions.
+The estimated $740 billion package — passed Sunday by the Senate and heading to the House — is full of party priorities.
+Those include capping prescription drug costs at $2,000 out of pocket for seniors, helping Americans pay for private health insurance and what Democrats are calling the most substantial investment in history to fight climate change, some $375 billion over the decade.

-What's in, and out, of the Democrats' "Inflation Reduction Act of 2022" as it stands now:
+Almost half the money raised, $300 billion, will go toward paying down federal deficits.

 LOWER PRESCRIPTION DRUG COSTS